epfl-ada/ada-2022-project-toestewbrr/README.md

 To gain a comprehensive understanding of the types of characters portrayed in movies and how character are paired in romantic relationships, we aim to answer the following questions:

 1. What are the most common character types in movies?
-2. How have common character types evolved over time
+2. How have common character types evolved over time?
 3. How are characters paired together in romantic relationships?

 ## Methods ✒️